-PHP Arrays, one of the interesting topic in PHP, in learning part of view, since, it includes several direct PHP functions to work with arrays.
+PHP Arrays, one of the interesting topic in PHP, in learning part of a view, since, it includes several direct PHP functions to work with arrays.
 In this article, we took one of those functions, PHP in_array(), to learn about it in detail.

 In PHP, in_array() is used to check whether a value or sub array is the part of given master array or not.
-If the given value or sub array is exist in the master array, then in_array() will return TRUE, or false otherwise.
+If the given value or sub-array exists in the master array, then in_array() will return TRUE, or false otherwise.

-The following syntax shown, will help us to use in_array function in a PHP program.
+The following syntax shown will help us to use the in_array function in a PHP program.
 This function includes three parameters, where the third one is optional.

 This program will return true, even though there is no such entry in the master array.
-So, strict matching will solve this problem, by keeping third parameter as TRUE.
+So, strict matching will solve this problem, by keeping the third parameter as TRUE.

-PHP includes some other functions to search for a keyword or string over an master array as like as PHP in_array.
+PHP includes some other functions to search for a keyword or string over a master array as like as PHP in_array.
 These functions are,

-We have seen that, PHP in_array() function returns TRUE, if there is match found between given data and the values of master array.
+We have seen that PHP in_array() function returns TRUE if there is match found between given data and the values of the master array.
 Similarly, array_key_exists() will do the same for searching keys or indices if the master array is an associative array.

 Let us check the behavior of this function by using the following PHP code.

 In the above program, array_key_exists() will return TRUE, since, the given master associative array includes such key, as we have specified for the key search.
 And, if we search keys with respect to the nonassociative array, then we can find for numeric indices, which will be associated with each element of a PHP nonassociative array by default.

 This is equivalent PHP function as like as in_array() but differs with what it is returning.
 If any match found between given data and values of the master array, then, PHP array_search() will return the corresponding index of the entry with which the match is found, whereas, in_array() returns boolean value TRUE, instead.